After Exposure of an Impacted Tooth

 REMEMBER: A clean wound heals better and faster.

 Keep physical activities to a minimum immediately following surgery.
 If you are considering exercise, throbbing or bleeding may occur.
 If this occurs, you should discontinue exercising.
-Be aware that your normal nourishment intake is reduced.
-Exercise may weaken you.
-If you get light headed, stop exercising.
-Avoid physical sports for 1 week.

 Mission Statement